 How can we assist you with the incorporation of a company?

-We provide various services in the company formation in Malta.
-Whether assisting with opening a company’s bank account, dealing with issues relating to the employment of expatriate personnel or the provision of registered office and company secretary in Malta.
+Mr Malcolm Mejlaq is licensed to provide various services in the company formation in Malta.
+Whether assisting with opening a company’s bank account, dealing with issues relating to the employment of expatriate personnel or the provision of registered office in Malta.